EffectOrientedProgramming/book/manuscript/05_Monads.md

 We return that box from the function.

 Now we've got boxes everywhere, and programming becomes quite messy and complicated.
-Every time you call a function, you must catch the box that comes out as the result, unpack it, and analyze the contents.
+Every time you call a function, you must take the box that comes out as the result, unpack it, and analyze the contents.
 People probably won't use our system unless we figure out a way to automate box manipulation.

 We'll develop a standard set of operations that work on all boxes, to automate the use of our system and eliminate all that duplicated code.